initc3/docker-ntl/README.md

 # docker-ntl
-Dockerfile for NTL library (https://www.shoup.net/ntl/).
+Dockerfiles for NTL, a library for doing number theory (https://www.shoup.net/ntl/).